sfandino/bank-core-fc/README.md

 ```
 cat app/logs/jdbc-service.log
 ```
+-- You should be able to see this tin the logs:

+>2025-08-03 21:21:47 INFO  com.bankcore.payments.JdbcService - Stream inserted event 08e63665-3709-4bdc-9e95-49d7fc0633fd from JSON g7a1e5b1-01a2-d4e3-f8a9-b1c2d3e4f4t6

--- Please see the suspicious transaction, you could also check the Postgres Database and see the new inserted row
+-- I got this and is worth seeing - also please see the suspicious transaction, you could also check the Postgres Database and see the new inserted row

 >2025-08-03 21:21:47 INFO  com.bankcore.payments.JdbcService - Stream inserted event 08e63665-3709-4bdc-9e95-49d7fc0633fd from JSON g7a1e5b1-01a2-d4e3-f8a9-b1c2d3e4f4t6

 >2025-08-03 21:42:37 INFO  com.bankcore.payments.JdbcService - Stream inserted event 8f7e8308-e7f0-4a39-a394-871e8e38136c from JSON a4rf65e1-01a2-d4e3-y9p9-b1c2d3e4f4t6